 - Water Heater Age

-The average duration of a residential water heater with appropriate servicing is 10–12 years.
-Even if your outdated water heater isn’t having an issue, it’s a higher concern of a damaging leak.
+The average life span of a residential water heater with appropriate servicing is 10–12 years.
+Even if your water heater isn’t having an issue, it could be at a higher concern of a damaging leak.

 If you’re not certain of your water heater’s age, examine the identification sticker on the unit.
 This states the manufacturing date and serial number.